Palm Bay, Florida: 2010s

+2020s

+In November 2023, Palm Bay was one of the hardest hit areas by flooding after 11 inches of rain fell in the city.
+Unofficial estimates state that southern Palm Bay received upwards of 20 inches of rain.

 Geography

+The approximate coordinates for the City of Palm Bay is located at 27°59′52.52″N 80°40′12.03″W.

 According to the United States Census Bureau, the city has a total area of 101.4 mi, of which 97.86 mi is land and 8.1 sqkm, or 4.56%, is water.

 The city is often referred to in four quadrants: Northwest, Northeast, Southwest, and Southeast, each containing multiple zip codes.
 The most urban area is in Northeast.
 The most rural area is in Southwest, containing an area called The Compound.
 This area is home to Bombardier Recreational Products.
 “The compound” area is primarily used by recreational off road vehicles and persons engaging in various recreational activities.

 During the early 1990s, Fred Poppe Regional Park (formerly Palm Bay Regional Park), a soccer and athletic complex in the western part of the city, was constructed.
 It is the largest of a citywide system of parks and recreation areas.
 The Turkey Creek Sanctuary is a small nature reserve in the northeast part of the city.

 Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Palm Bay has a humid subtropical climate zone (Cfa).